AIAutomationSoftware DevelopmentMachine Learning

 The economics are increasingly favorable.
 A fine-tuning run that would have cost $50,000 in 2023 costs under $5,000 today on commodity GPU hardware.
 The tooling has matured significantly — LoRA, QLoRA, and PEFT frameworks make it accessible to teams without deep ML research backgrounds.

 The catch: you still need engineers who understand the process, can evaluate model quality rigorously, and know how to deploy and serve a custom model in production.
-That's not a small requirement.
+You also need to build the evaluation harness — without rigorous benchmarking, fine-tuning runs can silently regress on edge cases while appearing to improve on average metrics.
+That's not a small requirement, and it's where most self-serve fine-tuning efforts stumble.

 How UData Helps

 UData helps companies navigate exactly this decision — and then execute on whichever path makes sense.
-We've built production AI systems using frontier APIs, fine-tuned open-source models for specialized domains, and designed hybrid architectures that route queries intelligently between model tiers based on complexity and cost.
+Through our automation and AI services, we've built production AI systems using frontier APIs, fine-tuned open-source models for specialized domains, and designed hybrid architectures that route queries intelligently between model tiers based on complexity and cost.

 What we bring to the table: